Trump returns to site of assassination attempt in Pennsylvania | Honolulu Star-Advertiser

 A Secret Service probe found communication gaps and a lack of diligence ahead of the shooting.
 In its aftermath, the agency approved extra security measures for Trump, including using bulletproof glass to shield him at outdoor rallies.

-Secret Service spokesperson Anthony Guglielmi said in a statement before today’s rally that there had been “comprehensive changes and enhancements to our communications capabilities, resourcing and protective operations.”
+Secret Service spokesperson Anthony Guglielmi said in a statement before Saturday’s rally that there had been “comprehensive changes and enhancements to our communications capabilities, resourcing and protective operations.”

 Trump credits turning his head to read a chart on a big video as having saved his life.
 With blood dripping down his face, he raised a fist and shouted “fight” to his supporters, a vivid image from that day.
 He wore a white bandage on his wounded ear for days after the shooting.